My Dinner

 1. Ricotta cheese: The mild flavor and creamy texture make it a solid stand-in for quark in doughnut batter.

-2. Cottage cheese: Vigorously whisk it or blend it until smooth for best results.
+2. Cottage cheese: Vigorously whisk it or blend it until smooth for the best results.
 Keep in mind this will make the flavor a tad tangier.

 3. Mascarpone: Another easy swap, this creamy Italian cheese is very mild and unaged, making it a great quark substitute.